 While it might be surprising that an anti-texting ad is coming from a phone plan provider, it makes sense for the company to encourage customers to be safe drivers.
 It shows they care about their customers’ well-being.

 Suddenly, before you know it, CRASH.
 Shattered glass.
-Ambulances.
-Stretchers.
-Police.
-Throughout all of this, the text notifications keep coming through.
-The point is clear: in the big picture, the texts just aren’t important.
+The point is clear: in the big picture, the notifications just aren’t important.
 They can wait.

 A quick note: AT&T clearly did their homework when creating their PSA.
 Texting and driving is a leading cause of death for teenage drivers.
 Kudos to the company for highlighting the issue in such a powerful way, and for continuing the social campaign to encourage safe texting.